MEDANESHA/HelloDevOps/README.md

 1. **Installation**: Grafana is installed using Helm.
 2. **External IP Configuration**: Similar to Prometheus, Grafana is configured with an external IP address.
-3. **Dashboards and Alerts**: A dashboard template has been added to Grafana, including an alert triggered when HTTPS requests exceed 500 requests in 5 minutes.
+3. **Dashboards and Alerts**: A dashboard template has been added to Grafana, including an Alert triggred if the number of restarts for the HelloWorld pod exceeds a certain threshold, and an alert triggred if CPU or memory usage for the HelloWorld container goes above a predefined threshold.